Dynamic Light Scattering:

 Where k is the Boltzmann-Konstant, T the temperature and η the viscosity.

-The correlation of the intensity can be performed by electronic hardware or software software analysis of the photon statistics.
+The correlation of the intensity can be performed by electronic hardware or software analysis of the photon statistics.
 Because fluctuation are typically in the range of nanoseconds to milliseonds, electronic hardware is typically faster and more reliable at this job.

 To obtain the diffusion coefficient the intensity correlation function must be analyzed.
 The standard procedure for this is the application of the cumulant method.
 By fitting a polynomial of third degree to the logarithm of the intensity correlation function, the decay rate Γ is obtained (1. cumulant).